Banner by Aadler

 No, no, this isn’t how it’s supposed to be!
 I’ve spent years foreseeing this moment, preparing myself to let him go, and now I’m the one holding him back!
 Everything whirls inside my head, my reality upended without warning.
 I knew what I had to do, I made myself ready to do it, I did it, and it isn’t going anything like the way I thought.
 How am I supposed to —?

 Something catches my attention, just a small tilt of the head, but it’s Nairi, and she’s looking directly at me.
-Very low, something between a whisper and a breath — or maybe it’s some arcane form of telepathy, because somehow I’m positive I’m the only one hearing the words — she murmurs to me, “Are you ready to be strong?”
+Very low, something between a whisper and a breath — I can only make out the words from the motion of her lips — she murmurs to me, “Are you ready to be strong?”

 And in that instant, at those words, two realizations drive straight into my awareness with the force of a lightning strike.